arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-4.md

     xs.Aggregate(1, (product, i) => product * i);
 ```

 Notice that you don't need to put brains to write this test and its helping functions: there is no judment nor opinion, no commonsense evaluation which values to consider or which shortcuts to take.
 Indeed, this is the result of the verbatim transcription into C# of the specification.
+This is a mechanical translation.
+Could be made by a machine.

 Yet, it captures the requirement, it *reads* like a requirement.
 It conveys a domain meaning and it's not arbitrary.